zcrayman/tut-data/1/README.md

 ## Understanding differing data models and their implementations

 TODO, describe document, relational and key store and some of their properties.

+Relational

+    Summarise the relational model

+Document

+    Summarise the Document data model

+Key / Value

+     Attempt to summarise the Gemfire data model....